Janet’s Saxifraga - London Pride

 Janet’s Saxifraga

-Of course we always learn how to grow the plant in the story.
+That would be great and of course we always learn how to grow each plant featured in this podcast.
 It seems that the Saxifraga “London Pride” has rather gone out of fashion.
 Perhaps its ability to spread is less cherished.
-It was found surviving in amongst the rubble of the streets of London during the second world war and Noel Coward even wrote a song about it during the Blitz.
 If you don’t know someone who has some and you can’t find it in a garden centre - I have looked in a few and not seen it, well then you can grow it from seed.

 At the Malvern Spring show I came across a lovely couple Debi and Mark Padgett of Skerne Nurseries who were taking such care to explain to buyers how to look after alpines.
 Thanks to Mark Padgett for this advice.